ConorHoey22/TestAutomationGuide/README.md

 Update the SpecflowRunner and then add globalproperties to the serviceprovider BeforeTest
 ![image](https://github.com/user-attachments/assets/5541475f-8d8a-45cc-b1e7-dbe13443f724)

-Update the Iserviceprovider Interface and add the ExtentReport Interfacce to the service provider using AddTransient as this will mean each feature report is unique
+Update the Iserviceprovider Interface and add the ExtentReport Interface to the service provider using AddTransient as this will mean each feature report is unique
 ![image](https://github.com/user-attachments/assets/7a96fa77-49df-43e5-a246-854827d7fee1)

 Within the SpecflowRunner -> Create a BeforeFeature Method which defines the report and the FeatureInfo